 “We are extremely pleased to welcome The Velocity Fund into to the Warhol Foundation’s Regional Re-granting Program, which supports experimental, artist-organized public projects in communities across the country,” said Rachel Bers, director of the Andy Warhol Foundation for the Visual Arts.
 “Rob Blackson and his team at Temple Contemporary have crafted a program that reflects the foundation’s interest in fostering the creative ambitions of a wide variety of artists who operate outside of traditional formats and venues.
 We look forward to seeing the range of projects that The Velocity Fund will enable Philadelphia artists to produce.”

 Blackson stressed that any professional, non-student visual artists living and working in Philadelphia seeking to create any type of project with a public outcome—including websites, books, performances, screenings and more—are eligible to apply “We especially encourage applicants to apply collaboratively,” he said.

-Susan E. Cahan, dean of the Tyler School of Art, acknowledged Temple Contemporary’s special role as an urban connector in the visual arts.
+Susan E. Cahan, dean of the Tyler School of Art and Architecture, acknowledged Temple Contemporary’s special role as an urban connector in the visual arts.